 Once registered as a legal member of our movement, your data will be available to our communication staff, the city lead of your city; the Expansion Team of your country; your team lead, if you are a European Team member.
 These members of our staff will get access to your data only as far as it is needed to carry out their tasks (e.g, communication staff will handle your contact information as far as needed to deliver you our updates).
 Our staff will never disclose any of your personal data outside of our organisation, unless you have consented to it.

 Members: A list of our members can be inspected by anyone and free of charge at the local civil court of Luxembourg.
 This list contains your name and surname, residence, and nationality.

 Data stored for statistical analysis is made available in a unidentifying form to select members of our staff, contractually bound by a duty of confidentiality.

 Finally, our own IT staff and the staff of our subprocessors may need to access your data for the purpose of running and maintaining the services we rely on.
 If so, we make sure that this happens under an appropriate obligation of confidentiality.

 When communicating with you, or when you become a European Team member, we might use some service provider located outside of the European Economic Area.
 We always avail of services which guarantee compliance with the EU law and the effective exercise of your rights.
 You can find more information about in the related data protection notices, freely accessible from our website.

-Supporters: You can erase your data at any time, by unsubscribing from our newsletter or by contacting us directly.
+Subscribers: You can erase your data at any time, by unsubscribing from our newsletter or by contacting us directly.
 You can access and rectify your personal data by clicking on “update my preferences” at any time, or by contacting us directly.

-Volunteers: You can always withdraw your consent, or forward a request to erase your data, by getting in contact with us at any time.
+Supporters: You can always withdraw your consent, or forward a request to erase your data, by getting in contact with us at any time.

 Members: You can always terminate your membership, or forward a request to erase your data, by getting in contact with us at any time, and pursuant to the Statute of our organisation.